riazarbi/k8s_setup/README.md

 # k8s_setup

-This is a set of bash scripts to automatically set up a single-node bare metal kubernetes cluster.
+This is a set of bash scripts to automatically set up a single-master, multi-node bare metal kubernetes cluster.

 ## Approach